Symmetry broken states in an ensemble of globally coupled pendulums: Introduction

 In this paper we consider features found in rotational dynamics of ensemble of globally coupled pendulums.
 Note that one can interpret our basic model as a generalization of the standard Kuramoto model, which takes into account the inertia and the intrinsic nonlinearity of the elements of the discussed population.
 The influence of the first type effects have been intensevely studied in recent years (e.g., see~\cite{Ji,Ha,Belykh2016}).
 Actually, the modifications of the second type have been also considered in the literature~\cite{Komin,Daido,Lafuerza}.
 In this work, we assume, that both effects are present and play an important role.
 Hence, the Kuramoto model describing the evolution of a group of phase oscillators with global coupling transforms to the system, consisting of a number of pendulums with meanfield interaction.
 We are interested in in-phase rotations and nontrivial out-of-phase ones.
 In the present article, we restrict ourselves to considering ensembles with a small number $N$ of elements and focus on all the possible limit motions of the system.

 This paper is organized as follows.
-In Section~\ref{sec:Model}, we describe the model, state the problem and report on the numerically observed effect: in-phase periodic motion instability.
-In Section~\ref{sec:ParametricInstability}, using the assumption of small dissipation we developed an asymptotic theory, which explains instability of the in-phase periodic motion (essentially presented limit cycle on the cylinder) of the pendulums.
+In Section~\ref{sec:Model}, we describe the model, state the problem.
+In Section~\ref{sec:InPhaseMode} we report on the numerically observed effect: in-phase periodic motion instability.
+Using the assumption of small dissipation we developed an asymptotic theory, which explains instability of the in-phase periodic motion (essentially presented limit cycle on the cylinder) of the pendulums.
 Here we also find analytical expression for the boundaries of the in-phase limit rotation mode instability interval regarding the coupling strength.
-During the nonlinear stage of this instability a periodic out-of-phase rotation emerges, in particular, a chimera state for which the phases of some pendulums coincide, while the phases of the other pendulums differ from the rest.
-In Section~\ref{sec:LimitCycles} numerical results that confirm our theoretical findings are presented.
-In particular, in Section~\ref{sec:Ring}, bifurcations that lead to the appearance and disappearance of the out-of-phase limit rotation modes are analyzed.
+During the nonlinear stage of this instability a periodic out-of-phase rotation emerges, in particular, a solitary state for which the phases of some pendulums coincide, while the phases of the other pendulums differ from the rest.
+Section~\ref{sec:ParametricInstability} contains a detailed description of the general analytical approach for stability analysis of out-of-phase periodic limit cycles existing in the ensemble of globally coupled pendulums.
+In Section~\ref{sec:LimitCycles} theoretical and numerical results are presented.
+In particular,in Section~\ref{sec:Stability_Out_Of_Phase} the main results for stability analysis of out-of-phase rotation modes within the framework of the considered model are presented.
+In Section~\ref{sec:Ring} bifurcations that lead to the appearance and disappearance of the out-of-phase limit rotation modes are analyzed.
 Bistability of the in-phase and out-of-phase limit periodic modes is established for the system under study.
-In Section~\ref{sec:Chaos}, scenario of chaotic rotational dynamics emergence is described, including chaotic chimera states.
-In Section~\ref{sec:N_4}, examples of out-of-phase regimes (first of all, in the form of chimera states), existing in system of four pendulums, are considered.
+In Section~\ref{sec:Chaos}, scenario of chaotic rotational dynamics emergence is described.
+In Section~\ref{sec:N_4}, examples of out-of-phase regimes, existing in larger ensembles, are considered.
 A summary of the main results can be found in Conclusion.
-In~\ref{sec:Stability_Out_Of_Phase}, the details of the analyses of linear stability of out-of-phase rotation modes within the framework of the considered model are presented.
-In~\ref{sec:Calculation_Periodic_Motions}, we briefly describe the numerical methods used for calculating any possible periodic modes.
+Appendix~\ref{sec:Stability_Analysis} contains the details about the linear stability analysis for out-of-phase rotation modes.
+In Appendix~\ref{sec:Numerical_Setup} we present a brief description of the numerical methods used for calculating any possible periodic modes and their linear stability within the framework of the considered model.